Jose Carlos Pace

 - Not Active

-Jose Carlo Pace was a Brazilian racing driver who competed in Formula One during the 1970s, recording 72 starts with three different teams (Williams, Surtees and Brabham).
+Jose Carlos Pace was a Brazilian racing driver who competed in Formula One during the 1970s, recording 72 starts with three different teams (Williams, Surtees and Brabham).
 He scored only one victory, in the 1975 Brazilian Grand Prix at Interlagos.
 After his death, (in an aircraft accident in 1977) the place of his only F1 victory was renamed to Autodromo Jose Carlos Pace.

 Outside Formula One, Pace's greatest success was the second place overall at 1973 24 hours of Le Mans where he was sharing the Ferrari 312PB with Arturo Merzario.
 Earlier in his career, he was the 1970 British Formula 3 champion.